Bias Education and Support Team and incident reporting

 What is a bias incident?

 A bias incident is conduct, speech, images, or expression that targets a victim on the basis of actual or perceived identity characteristics, including race, ethnicity, national origin, religion, sex, sexual orientation, ancestry, color, disability, age, gender identity or expression, military status, or other social identities.
 Bias incidents may be intentional or unintentional.
 A bias incident does not need to rise to the level of a violation of college policy or the law to be reported and addressed.

 What do I do if I have experienced or witnessed a bias incident?

-First, be sure you are safe and then take care of yourself and others in the ways that you need.
+First be sure you are safe and take care of yourself and others in the way that you need.
+Contact Public Safety if you do not feel safe.
 You may choose to report a bias incident so that the Bias Education and Support Team can help connect you with resources and investigate the Incident.
 Reporting a bias incident also can be done anonymously to help the team monitor the campus climate.

 You can make an anonymous report as it helps the team to gather information, but there may be limited ability to gather information and respond to anonymous reports.

 College employees are expected to notify the Bias Education and Support Team of any bias incidents that are experienced, seen or heard.
 As always, Counseling Services and Campus Ministries serve as confidential resources on campus and are not obligated to share information.

 How do I submit a Bias Incident Report?